-Patrick Mulryan is a queer director, actor, and voice and dialect coach based in New York City.
-The focus of his work is on expanding one’s expressive palette through freeing one’s authentic voice and through that process expanding our capacity for empathy.
+Patrick Mulryan is a queer director, actor, teacher, and voice and dialect coach based in New York City.
+The focus of his work is on expanding one’s expressive palette and sense of self through freeing one’s authentic voice and through that process expanding our capacity for empathy.

 Patrick recently joined the Voice and Speech faculty at the Juilliard School.
-He also serves as Dialect Associate for Harry Potter and the Cursed Child on Broadway as Dialect Associate.
+He also serves as Dialect Associate for Harry Potter and the Cursed Child on Broadway.

-Patrick is the Artistic Associate for the Brooklyn College Theater Department and a Lecturer in the MFA Acting Program and BA Program.
-He has been a guest lecturer in Voice and Speech at LIU/Brooklyn, NYU, Pace, SUNY Purchase, and Fordham.
-He has developed work with the New Group, Tectonic Theater Project, Ensemble Studio Theatre, Page 73, Ma-Yi, TFANA, Fiasco, Lark, New Georges, and at the O’Neill Center (NMTC).
+Patrick has been a lecturer/guest artist in Voice and Speech at Brooklyn College, the New Group, NYU, Wesleyan, Pace, SUNY Purchase, Fordham, and the Tom Todoroff Studio.
+He has developed work with Tectonic Theater Project, Ensemble Studio Theatre, Page 73, Ma-Yi, TFANA, Fiasco, Bay Street, Lark, New Georges, and at the O’Neill Center (NMTC).

 Patrick received his MFA in Acting from Brown University/Trinity Rep. Other training includes: Moscow Art Theatre (NTI), Oberlin College (BA), and Guthrie Experience for Actors in Training (GEx 13).

-Patrick is a member of the Actors Center workshop company, the National Alliance of Acting Teachers, VASTA, and the Dramatists Guild, and Phi Beta Kappa.
+Patrick is a member of the Actors Center workshop company, the National Alliance of Acting Teachers, VASTA, the Dramatists Guild, and Phi Beta Kappa.
 He is a certified teacher of the Miller Voice Method (mVm) and is a student of Knight-Thompson Speechwork.